lanceu0128/3DVisSys/README.md

 For users who want to try creating their own visualizations, running in one's local environment can be done by installing all requirements and running the server directory:

 1. **Install all requirements:**
+    - For Conda users:
+        1. If you have previously installed this environment, go back to the base environment with `conda activate` and remove the previous installation `conda remove --name 3dvissys --all`.
-    - For Conda users: Run `conda env create -f environment.yml` and switch into the new environment.
+        2. Run `conda env create -f environment.yml` and switch into the new environment.
     - For Pip users: Run `pip install -r requirements.txt`.

 2. **Switch into the server directory and run the server:**